Heal Your Gut Without Turning Wellness Into Work

 Why Calm Matters More Than Control

 Digestion is highly sensitive to the nervous system.
-When the body remains in a state of urgency, digestive processes are deprioritised.
+When the body remains in a state of urgency, digestive processes are quietly deprioritised.
 Stomach acid decreases.
 Motility slows.
 Absorption becomes less effective.

 Slowing down around meals is not a lifestyle aesthetic.
 It is physiological support.
-Eating without distraction, pausing before meals and protecting sleep all communicate safety to the body.
+Eating without distraction, pausing before meals, and protecting sleep all communicate safety to the body.
 When the nervous system settles, digestion follows.

 Calm is a prerequisite for repair.